Updated October 12, 2021

 For account owners of ANZ: ANZ also does only corporate and institutional banking here.

-CITIBANK has announced in April 2021 that it will soon close down its consumer banking operations in the Philippines and in 12 other countries and focus only on institutional and investment banking.
-But as of September 2021, Citibank is still operating as usual, with all its branches, ATMs, call centers, online banking, mobile apps, credit card business, and other consumer services still active and well managed.
+CITIBANK has started closing down its consumer banking operations in the Philippines and in 12 other countries and focus only on institutional and investment banking in 2021.
+It has sold its consumer banking operations to Union Bank of the Philippines.
+As of August 2023, Citibank is still managing its website as usual, while completing the transition of its consumer banking branches, ATMs, call centers, online banking, mobile apps, credit card business, and other consumer services to Union Bank.

 For foreign-issued ATM or debit cards: